Matus-Stastny/number-to-word-converter/README.md

 # Number to word converter

-Simple React-Node app for converting numbers to words in style of T9
+💯➡️🔠 Simple React-Node app for converting numbers to words in style of T9

 ## Get Started

-Preparation
+Preparatio

 ```sh
 yarn